 Close the main valve to prevent the flow of water

 After turning off the power supply and closing the main valve, contact a professional.
-The repair may involve tightening loose fittings or replacing drain valves.
+The residential heater repair Plainview TX may involve tightening loose fittings or replacing drain valves.
 But if there is an issue with the pressure and temperature valve, excessive buildups of pressure in the heater and make valves release hot water and steam.

 Reddish, orange, and cloudy water